-When Jesus was on the earth he suggested to his disciples something very definite in the way of world betterment.
-He said, "Pray ye: Thy kingdom come.
-Thy will be done in earth, as it is in heaven."
+When Jesus was on the earth he suggested to his disciples something very definite in the way of world betterment, He said, "Pray ye: . . .
+Thy kingdom come, Thy will be done in earth, as it is in heaven."
 (Matt.
 6:9,10) All down through the centuries, earnest Christians have been repeating that prayer, and patiently waiting for its answer.
 Is it ever to be answered?

-What kind of laws will the world be required to obey it and when the prayer, Thy kingdom come, is answered?
+What kind of laws will the world be required to obey then, and when will the prayer, "Thy kingdom come," be answered?
 These are but a few of the many important questions which reason demands must be considered if we are to arrive at a satisfactory conclusion in the discussion of this subject which is so vital to all who are seeking a true solution of present world distress-the divine solution.